assimbly/runtime/README.md

 # Connector

-This API is meant to configure and manage point-to-point connections (alpha status).
+This API is meant to configure and manage point-to-point connections (beta).
+For example by sending data from a database to a message broker.

+   * Connector: A collections of point-to-point connections
+   * Route: One point-point connection
+   * Endpoint: A source or destination

-Currently the API is build on top of Apache Camel.
+Currently the API is build on top of [Apache Camel](https://github.com/apache/camel).
+Supported Camel components are File, Stream, JDBC, SJMS, SFTP, HTTP4, ACTIVEMQ and SONICMQ.

 ## Configuration

-Configuration is done with a Java Treemap.
+Configuration of a route is done with a Java Treemap.
 Easiest way is to generate the Treemap from an XML file.
-Currently supported Camel components are File, Stream, JDBC, SJMS, SFTP, HTTP4, ACTIVEMQ and SONICMQ.
+Configuration can also be done with a GUI, see [Apache Camel](https://github.com/assimbly/gateway).

 ## Management

+The API simplifies common management tasks.
+You can however also get the Camel Context to access the full API of Camel.

 The following lifecycle management actions are supported: